Bitcoin Price Prediction: Growth Predictions For The Future

 Much like other assets, predicting Bitcoin prices today is difficult.
 In addition to its volatility, Bitcoin is susceptible to the same factors that affect other investments like stocks and trade goods.
 However, all asset classes share the same characteristics, meaning that we can use similar tools to figure out longer-term projections for Bitcoin's price.

 The point of this data is to tell you, at a glance, the direction that an asset is moving in on the market.
-By reading this data, you can tell if it’s time to start buying into or selling out of an asset based on data rather than market sentiment.
+By reading this data, you can know if it's time to start buying into or selling out of an asset based on data rather than market sentiment.

 A while ago, folks figured out that Bitcoin tends to follow a logarithmic function in its price history.
 Over four years, Bitcoin goes through a similar price cycle, with the average price of Bitcoin increasing over time.
 This pattern is called the Bitcoin rainbow chart